tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/boot-and-processes.md

 ## Shutdown

 UNIX was not made to be shut down, but if you really must, use the **shutdown** command.
 After completing the shutdown procedure, the `-h` option will halt the system, while `-r` will reboot it.

-## Terminologies

-HDD: hard disk drive, have a spinning disk

-SSD: solid state drive, no moving part essentially

-Grub is the GRand Unified Boot loader and is an attempt to get rid of the many different boot-loaders we know today.

-[LILO](https://en.wikipedia.org/wiki/LILO_(bootloader)) (Linux Loader) is a bootloader for Linux and was the default boot loader for most Linux distributions.
-Unlike loadlin, it allowed booting Linux without having DOS on the computer.[3]
-As of 2009, most distributions have switched to GRUB as the default boot loader.[4]
-Further development of LILO was discontinued in December 2015 along with a request by Joachim Wiedorn for potential developers.

-electromechanical teleprinters/teletypewriters (TeleTYpewriter, **TTY**)

-[getty](https://en.wikipedia.org/wiki/Getty_(software)), short for "get tty", is a Unix program running on a host computer that manages physical or virtual terminals (TTYs).
-When it detects a connection, it prompts for a username and runs the 'login' program to authenticate the user.

 ## Windows & Linux: Dual Drive Dual Boot